Multicolored, black and tan, tricolored, red and white, tan and white

 Health and Conditions ❤️

 Since Jorkies are mixed-breed dogs, there isn’t much information on their overall health and lifespan.
-To get a better idea of what your Jorkie’s health may look like, let’s take a look at the most common health conditions of the Yorkshire Terrier and the Jack Russel Terrier.
+To get a better idea of what your Jorkie’s health may look like, let’s take a look at the most common health conditions of the Yorkshire Terrier and the Jack Russell Terrier.

 While both the Jack Russell and Yorkie seem to have long lists of possible health problems, most of these conditions are common and treatable.